-New Navori Digital Signage Technology Delivers “Insane” 8K Performance From Single Workstation
+New Navori Technology Delivers 8K Performance From Single PC

 IPR adds further value by only using 20 percent of the CPU when displaying 8K content due to its highly efficient use of processing power.
-Furthermore, IPR can frame-accurately synchronize with any content type, including HTML5 and tickers, since the entire workflow is centralized on one workstation.
+Furthermore, IPR can frame-accurately synchronize with any content type.
+This includes HTML5 and tickers since the entire workflow is centralized on one workstation.

-“IPR is a breakthrough technology for delivering content resolution of this magnitude from a single PC,” says Jerome Moeri, CEO, Navori.
-“Systems integrators save on hardware, software licensing and labor through a reduced installation footprint, and a technology that is simple to configure and maintain compared to a filled server cabinet.”
+“IPR is a breakthrough technology for delivering a content resolution of this magnitude from a single PC,” says Jerome Moeri, CEO, Navori.
+“Systems integrators save on hardware, software licensing, and labor through a reduced installation footprint.
+And a technology that is simple to configure and maintain compared to a filled server cabinet.”

 Moeri expects that IPR will be of particular interest to retail businesses and restaurants.
 For example, IPR’s high-performance rendering will offer benefits for quick-service restaurants and entertainment venues that want to drive multiple menu boards and concessions.
 In retail, video walls in shopping windows can have four tiled 4K screens – with brilliantly crisp visuals – off a single IPR-driven player.
 The same benefits apply to video wall installations in corporate and hospitality environments.

-Navori QL2’s new intelligent scheduling and triggering capabilities allow, for example, retailers to base what’s playing on specific screens in stores on inventory levels or deliveries.
+Navori QL’s has new intelligent scheduling and triggering capabilities .
+For example, it allows retailers to base what’s playing on specific screens in stores on inventory levels or deliveries.
 That means that pre-set “rules” can trigger one-time promotions from linked management systems to announce that new stock has arrived from the distribution center.
-Similarly, promotions can be dynamically removed from digital signage playlists if inventory levels run low, and hit a pre-set threshold that triggers the spot to be expired.
+Similarly, promotions can be dynamically removed from digital signage playlists if inventory levels run low.
+And hit a pre-set threshold that triggers the spot to be expired.